UMCUGenetics/ONCODE_MC/data_wrangling/README.md

 ## Scripts

+`download_dataset.R`: downloads the data.

+`parse_datasets.R`: extracts the downloaded data and adds the CMS subtypes to it.

 `process_datasets.R`: takes the microarray data and adds fake noise, bad samples, batch effects... to play with in the notebook.
 This fake raw data is stored in the rawdata folder.

 `data_wrangling.Rmd`: the notebook of the masterclass.